Pat McAfee: Personal life

 On October 20, 2010, McAfee was arrested and charged with public intoxication, a Class B misdemeanor.
 McAfee was found shirtless and wet, and alleged to have swum in a canal in Broad Ripple, a popular nightclub area in Indianapolis, at approximately 5:15 that morning after being reported by a woman who found him near her car.
 Police reported that he tested with a blood alcohol content of 0.15.
 The Colts later issued a one-game suspension to McAfee for his actions.
 Two weeks after being arrested, McAfee issued an apology for his actions.
 "Obviously I made a dumb decision on a night when things got out of control," he said.
 "I will never put my team or my family through this kind of embarrassment again."

 On February 5, 2016, McAfee became a Guinness World Record holder by successfully kicking a 40-yard field goal while blindfolded.
 The record was surpassed two years later when Davis Brief, a fan of McAfee's, kicked a 45-yard field goal while blindfolded on September 23, 2018.

 McAfee became engaged to Samantha Ludy in February 2019.
 The two married August 1, 2020, at Coxhall Gardens in Carmel, Indiana, with Bob Kevoian from the Bob & Tom Show officiating.
 The couple welcomed their first child, a daughter, on May 4, 2023.
+On November 30, 2025, McAfee and his wife Samantha announced that they were expecting their second child together.
+On May 25, 2026, the couple welcomed their second child, a boy.

 McAfee is good friends with fellow wrestler and fellow former football player Thomas Pestock, best known by his ring name Baron Corbin.
 They were teammates while a part of the Indianapolis Colts and roommates during their rookie year.
 They bonded over their love for wrestling and eventually would work a match together at SummerSlam 2022.

 Philanthropy

 In 2020, McAfee donated $200,000 to the Barstool Fund, a charity started by Dave Portnoy to provide relief to small businesses impacted by the COVID-19 pandemic.

 In 2021, he donated over $6 million to various causes, including sports teams at his hometown high school Plum, the children's hospital at West Virginia University, and a football program for under-privileged youth run by former teammate Robert Mathis.

+In 2025, as a co-host of ESPN's College GameDay, McAfee had a weekly Kicking Contest, giving college students an opportunity to kick for prize money.
+Through the season, McAfee gave $3.7 million to students.